 The exciting new capabilities of Map Viewer Beta are available when you bring those maps into the ArcGIS Dashboards Beta 2, such as group layers, dot density, clustering, pop-up improvements, and bookmarks.

-For a complete list of enhancements available in ArcGIS Dashboards Beta 2, refer to this article: What’s New (GeoNet).
+[Updated in April 2021] For a complete list of enhancements available in the new ArcGIS Dashboards (now out of beta), refer to What’s New in ArcGIS Dashboards